 More pairing suggestions to try with big, bold shiraz are anything grilled on the bbq – rare steak, lamb chops, mushrooms and corn on the cob.

-Some other suggestions for more cool-climate, elegant styles of shiraz include: beetroot and hazelnut tarts, beef stew or lasagne.
+For more cool-climate, elegant styles of shiraz (possibly labelled syrah) food matches to try include beetroot and hazelnut tarts, beef stew or lasagne.

 Fabulous with a Mongolian lamb stir-fryMelissa Moore, winepilot.com